Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 295. ### What is a blocking function?
      A blocking function is a type of function that halts the execution of the program until it completes its task or receives a response.

+# Day 60

+296. ### What is Function Composition?
+     Function composition in JavaScript refers to the process of combining two or more functions to create a new function.
+To compose functions, you typically create a higher-order function that takes two functions as arguments and returns a new function.
+This new function executes the functions in order, passing the result of one function as the argument to the next function.

+297. ### What is heap?
+     In JavaScript, the "heap" refers to a part of the memory where dynamic memory allocation takes place.
+It is the memory region used for storing objects and variables that are created during the execution of a program.
+     The heap is an essential component of the JavaScript runtime environment.
+It is responsible for managing and allocating memory for objects that are created dynamically at runtime, such as objects created using the new keyword, arrays, and function closures.

+298. ### What is typed array in javascript?
+     Typed Arrays are specialized array-like objects that allow you to work with binary data in a structured and efficient manner.
+They come in different types, such as numbers and bytes, and provide optimized operations for reading, writing, and manipulating binary data.
+They offer better performance and memory efficiency compared to regular arrays.

+299. ### What is nodejs?
+     Node.js is a JavaScript runtime for server-side applications.
+It lets you run JavaScript outside of web browsers, handle network requests, access databases, and build scalable apps efficiently.
+It's widely used for creating web servers, APIs, real-time apps, and command-line tools.

+300. ### What is a PWA?
+     PWAs (Progressive Web Apps) are web applications that use JavaScript, HTML, and CSS to provide a mobile app-like experience.
+They work offline, send push notifications, and can be installed on devices.
+PWAs combine the best of web and app technologies, allowing users to access them directly through web browsers without the need for app store downloads.